wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_eth_getFilterLogs.md

 ---
-title: eth:eth_getFilterLogs \[WebSocket\]
+title: eth:eth_getFilterLogs - Ethereum
-description: Returns an array of logs for the specified filter.Leave the --auto-log-bloom-caching-enabled command line option at thedefault value of true to improve log retrieval performance.
+description: Example code for the eth:eth_getFilterLogs ws method. Сomplete guide on how to use eth:eth_getFilterLogs ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters